-We love to celebrate the return of spring to Northern Virginia.
-April is a beautiful month for wildflower hikes, garden visits, and other outdoor activities.
-Plan a whole month of fun spring outings with these related articles:
+We love to celebrate spring in Northern Virginia.
+April is a beautiful month for wildflower hikes, garden visits, picnics, and other outdoor activities.
+Plan a whole month of fun with our guides to spring events and activities.

 April is also a great time for a weekend getaway close to home.
 Our getaway guides are full of fantastic places to stay and play in Northern VA.

 Plan a local getaway!
 Find beautiful and unique places to stay in and near Northern Virginia with our guides: